yinaa/bot-framework-docs/articles/bot-service-scenario-enterprise-productivity.md

 # Enterprise Productivity Bot Scenario
 The Enterprise Bot shows how you can increase your productivity by integrating a bot with your Office 365 calendar and other services.

 Quickly accessing customer information without having to have a bunch of windows open is what the Enterprise Productivity Bot is all about.
-Using simple chat commands, a sales rep can look up a customer and check their next appointment via the Graph API and Office 365.
+Using simple chat commands, a sales rep can look up a customer and check their next appointment via the Microsoft Graph API and Office 365.
 From there they can access customer specific information stored in Dynamics CRM such as get a case or create a new one.

 ![The Enterprise bot diagram](~/media/scenarios/bot-service-scenario-enterprise-bot.png)